KatelynChiang/DATA550_Final_Project/README.md

   **If you are using a Mac or Linux operating system:**

-  1. Fork the contents of this repository.
-  2. Clone the contents of your fork onto your local machine.
+  1. Clone the contents of this repository onto your local machine.
-  3. Ensure you are in the correct working directory (project directory with appropriate project files).
+  2. Ensure you are in the correct working directory (project directory with appropriate project files).
-  4. In the terminal, run `make project_image` to build the image that will have the necessary software and packages to run the analyses.
+  3. In the terminal, run `make project_image` to build the image that will have the necessary software and packages to run the analyses.
-  5. In the terminal, run `make mac_report/report.html` to run the container and automatically generate the final report.
+  4. In the terminal, run `make mac_report/report.html` to run the container and automatically generate the final report.
 You will find the final report .html file inside the "report" folder in the project directory on your local machine.

   **If you are using a Windows operating system:**

-  1. Fork the contents of this repository.
-  2. Clone the contents of your fork onto your local machine.
+  1. Clone the contents of this repository onto your local machine.
-  3. Ensure you are in the correct working directory (project directory with appropriate project files).
+  2. Ensure you are in the correct working directory (project directory with appropriate project files).
-  4. In the terminal, run `make project_image` to build the container that will have the necessary software and packages to run the analyses.
+  3. In the terminal, run `make project_image` to build the container that will have the necessary software and packages to run the analyses.
-  5. In the terminal, run `make windows_report/report.html` to run the container and automatically generate the final report.
+  4. In the terminal, run `make windows_report/report.html` to run the container and automatically generate the final report.
 You will find the final report .html file inside the "report" folder in the project directory on your local machine.

 ## Instructions for Generating the Final Report (For Final Project 6: renv)